Welcome to the Clean Air Action Guide

 Thank you for logging onto this Clean Air action guide.
-I hope you’ll find everything you need to help tackle air pollution, both where you live and across the country.
+We hope you’ll find everything you need to help tackle air pollution, both where you live and across the country.

-I’m really excited to have you on board – there are already lots of great stories unfolding of amazing campaigning, actions and events all over the UK to clean up our air.
+We’re really excited to have you involved – there are already lots of great stories unfolding of amazing campaigning, actions and events all over the UK to clean up our air.

 In this guide

 In this guide you’ll find useful advice and resources to support your work, including:

 If you have any comments or suggestions on this guide, please contact us at email@example.com.

 The Clean Air Team at Friends of the Earth - Jenny Bates, Richard Dyer, Muna Suleiman, Stanley Knill and Aaron Kiely.

 P.S.
 You can follow the latest developments in Friends of the Earth’s air pollution campaigning on our main campaign homepage.